brianinnes/homeLab/docs/ovirt.md

 7. (optional) If you want to configure NTP time synchronisation, revisit the **Time & Date** section and configure the NTP server to a local server then enable NTP
 8. Select **Begin Installation** to start the installation
 9. Wait for installation to complete then select to reboot when selected (ensure the USB memory stick is removed so it doesn't boot from the install media)
-10. You can now interract with the installed system using the web based cockpit UI.
+10. You can now interact with the installed system using the web based cockpit UI.
 On your laptop or a workstation on the network, navigate to ```https://<host address>:9090```.
 Where the host address is the address you added in DNS for the IP address you manually configured in step 6 above.

 ## Setup ssh keys